Evanlou/evanlou/README.md

 ### Hi there 👋 This is Yifeng Liu

-I am a city planning and data science student, with a focus on Urban Informatics.
+I am a city planning and conputer science student at MIT, with a focus on optimization and machinelearning in urabn/transportation field.
 Having graduated in Architecture from Tsinghua University, I bring design thinking into my studies of social networks and their relationship with our physical surroundings.

 Currently, I work as a research assistant at the Future Urban AI Lab, where I explore artificial intelligence applications in urban planning.
 And I will enroll in DUSP as a MCP student this September.